jrouly/sbt-artifactory/README.md

 #### JFrog Artifactory cloud

-If you are a JFrog Artifactory cloud user (`*.jfrog.io`), you can instead just set your cloud organization name
+If you are a JFrog Artifactory cloud user (`*.jfrog.io`), you can instead just set your cloud organization name.
+This will ignore any other Artifactory connection settings.

 ```sbt
 artifactoryCloudOrganization := Some("jrouly") // defaults to None
 ```